IMSY-DKFZ/simpa/README.md

 1. Install MATLAB with the core and parallel computing toolboxes activated at the minimum.
 2. Download the kWave toolbox
-3. Add the kWave toolbox base bath to the toolbox paths in MATLAB
+3. Add the kWave toolbox base path to the toolbox paths in MATLAB
+4. Download the kWaveArray addition from the link given in this user forum post http://www.k-wave.org/forum/topic/alpha-version-of-kwavearray-off-grid-sources
+5. Add the kWaveArray folder to the toolbox paths in MATLAB as well
-4. If wanted: Download the CPP and CUDA binary files and place them inthe k-Wave/binaries folder
+6. If wanted: Download the CPP and CUDA binary files and place them inthe k-Wave/binaries folder
-5. Note down the system path to the `matlab` executable file.
+7. Note down the system path to the `matlab` executable file.

 ## Overview